Digital marketing – the bigger picture?

 The continuum of digital marketing

-At Liana Technologies we talk about the Marketing Cloud – in other words the digital marketing continuum.
+At Liana Technologies we talk about the digital marketing continuum.
 On our continuum you'll find website as the first phase thus highlighting the importance of having a good foundation to build your online visibility onto.
 Marketing comes right after, since just having your website "out there" will most likely not bring you the desired outcome.
 As we've said to many of our eCommerce clients: it doesn't matter how well-made your online store is, it will never market itself.
 This is a good lesson to keep in mind.

 As the third phase of the continuum we mention segmentation and analytics.
 Simplified, it highlights how important it is to listen to your audience in order to improve the relevance of your content.
 The better and personalized your content is, the more your audience will engage.
 And the more they engage, the more you'll probably sell.